TrinityEmulator/TrinityEmulator/README.md

 ### 8. Reference
 Trinity's paper is to appear in OSDI'22.
 If you use Trinity in your work, please reference it using
 ```
-@inproceedings {shen2021vegito,
+@inproceedings {di2022trinity,
-    author = {Hao Lin and Di Gao and Zhenhua Li and Chengen Huang and Liangyi Gong and Feng Qian and Yunhao Liu and Tianyin Xu},
+    author = {Di Gao and Hao Lin and Zhenhua Li and Chengen Huang and Liangyi Gong and Feng Qian and Yunhao Liu and Tianyin Xu},
     title = {Trinity: Desirable Mobile Emulation through Graphics Projection},
     booktitle = {16th {USENIX} Symposium on Operating Systems Design and Implementation ({OSDI} 22)},
     year = {2022},